geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 So tinygrad has a bit of a crisis right now.
 So you can go to stats.tinygrad.org.
-Stats.tinygrad.org is where we track time and you can take a look at llama uh 7b unjitted i'll post i'll post a quick screenshot of it and you can see that that time has gone one direction and not the good direction so unjitted means it's just like actually running all the python and tinygrad and you can see that it's become egregiously slow
+Stats.tinygrad.org is where we track time and you can take a look at LLaMA uh 7b unjitted i'll post i'll post a quick screenshot of it and you can see that that time has gone one direction and not the good direction so unjitted means it's just like actually running all the python and tinygrad and you can see that it's become egregiously slow
 Like we went from like, yeah.
 It's like now two seconds a token.
 Down from it used to be 100 milliseconds a token, even when it was like 500, not that long ago.